-You must remember that on your career path or journey you are not alone and you should never feel like you are.
+You must remember that on your career path or journey, you are not alone and you should never feel like you are.
 Support is on hand in many guises and it is always there when you need it.
 Reaching out to colleagues, superiors, and even professional organizations ensures that whatever you are going through you have support (you are never doing it alone).
-Embracing support from others gives you the strength to push forwards and to try again.
+Embracing support from others gives you the strength to push forward and to try again.
 You may find it beneficial to join several nursing professional organizations because they can all offer something different.

 Seeking Guidance – Using a Mentor

 As you move up the career ladder, the more insight and knowledge that you can get, then the better your chances of success are.
 To help you along the way, you may find it beneficial to find a mentor.
 A mentor can help you navigate tricky waters that lie ahead or they could give you guidance and advice (about how to handle a particular scenario or situation).
 Mentors have a wealth of experience, and using their experience and knowledge is crucial – especially if you want to take your career to the next level, perhaps even into leadership.
 When you are looking at mentors it is important to make sure you have a good relationship with them.
 Taking your time to choose a mentor is valuable, and it is certainly not time wasted.
 You will become close to your mentor, and you must ensure you are always working together, towards the same end goal.

 Focusing on Networking